kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

-# Epsilon EAG VS Code Language Extension
+# EAG - VS Code Language Extension for Extended Affix Grammar Specifications

 This is the VS Code language extension "epsilon-eag" for the grammar specifcation language of Epsilon/Gamma Extended Affix Grammars.